Autumn64/Autumn64/README.md

 - I celebrate my birthday on November 10th.
 - My pronouns are She/They.
-- I speak Spanish, English, Portuguese, French and Esperanto.
+- I speak Spanish, English, Portuguese, French and Esperanto, and I'm learning Norwegian and Korean.
 - I am an [indie musician](https://www.autumn64.xyz/music.html).
 - I am a linguistics nerd.
 - I'm a big fan of eastern cultures, and I like to study their history and languages, especially those of China and Korea.
 - I follow the philosophy of [optimistic nihilism](https://invidious.lunar.icu/watch?v=MBRqu0YOH14).
 - Because of the point above, I support the freedom of belief, and I think we have the right to decide at which point such beliefs influence our lives.
-As a result, I have no issues in being both an atheist and a [neopagan](https://en.wikipedia.org/wiki/Chaos_magic)!
+As a result, I have no issues in being both an atheist and a [neopagan](https://en.wikipedia.org/wiki/Neopagan_witchcraft)!
 - I'm an ex-catholic, and an ex-muslim.
 - [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) FTW!
 - [We don't need open-source software, we need free software](https://ploum.net/2023-06-19-more-rms.html)!